Architectural Systems and Research Methods

-- 25 Nov 2019
+- 27 Nov 2023

 Start your career with Curtin’s globally recognised courses and extensive industry connections.
-Through OUA, our online courses offer an interactive and collaborative learning experience that gets you the same degree as if you studied on campus.
+Through OUA, their online courses offer an interactive and collaborative learning experience that gets you the same degree as if you studied on campus.
 Curtin is a global university with a vibrant culture of innovation and collaboration and is ranked in the top one per cent of universities worldwide.

-Times Higher Education Ranking 2020
+Times Higher Education Ranking 2023

 At the completion of this subject students will be able to:

-- demonstrate understanding of the role of relevant specialists and consultants in developing the project design.
+- demonstrate understanding of the role of relevant specialists and consultants in developing the project design

-- Adaptive Architecture
+- Introduction, Facade and Adaptive Architecture

-- Building Performance Modelling
+- Building Integrated Photovoltaics